-A new offering, introduced in 2015, is the Purple Mattress.
+Purple Mattress is a new offering, introduced in 2015.
 It has neither memory foam nor latex, but a unique component named Purple.
 Why is the Purple Mattress being reviewed with memory foam mattresses?
 Because, though it uses a unique material, it shows similar characteristics and claims the same benefits as memory foam.
 It is a direct competitor to boxed memory foam mattresses sold only online and delivered factory-direct.
 It does have some advantages over the others, even though it does cost more.

 Purple, the producer of the Purple Mattress, is new and not new.
 The owners of Purple are two brothers, Tony and Terry Pearce.
 They and their company are located in Utah.
 What is old about Purple is the partnership of aerospace materials development (Tony) and manufacturing experience (Terry).
 What is new is the Purple Mattress.

 In 1989, the Pearce brothers began working together to help others by making mobility products, such as wheelchairs, with carbon fiber.
 Then they saw the need for better seating and began making cushions for the wheelchairs.
 For this they developed a new material they called Floam.
 This led in the late 1990s to another material called Intelli-Gel and WonderGel.
 This is a gel-like co-polymer constructed into a 3-D grid that behaves as a foam.
 It has been widely used for hospital mats, truck seat cushions, shoe insoles, and – yes – wheelchair seat pads.